PRINT

 Description

-Prints the input or inputs to the current write stream (initially the command-recall window).
+Prints the input or inputs to the current write stream (initially the Commander History/Output box).
 All the inputs are printed on a single line, separated by spaces, ending with a newline.
 If an input is a list, square brackets are not printed around it, but brackets are printed around sublists.
-Braces are always printed around arrays.
+Braces are always printed around arrays but an array's origin is not displayed.

 If the current write stream is a file that was opened as a text file (that is, not opened in binary mode), then PRINT writes each newline character as the Windows end-of-line sequence: a carriage return followed by a newline character.